willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 Finally, we evaluated how the relative importance of climate versus competition varied across species' thermal positions (Figure @fig:comp_clim_ratio).
 For most species, $\lambda$ remained more sensitive to climate than to competition across cold, center, and hot range positions.
 The relative importance of climate increased toward both cold and hot limits along the MAT gradient.
-This observation indicates that populations near thermal extremes are more strongly climate-sensitive than those near the center of their ranges.Notably, the mechanisms underlying this increase differed between range limits (Figure S16).
+Populations near the thermal extremes of the continental climate gradient were therefore more strongly climate-sensitive than those located near the center of the continental climate space.
+However, the mechanisms underlying this increase differed between range limits (Figure S16).
 At the cold limit, sensitivities to both climate and competition increased, but the proportional increase was greater for climate.
 In contrast, at the hot limit, the increasing dominance of climate sensitivity primarily resulted from declining sensitivity to competition.